“Determining the order of the nucleotides present in a DNA is called a DNA sequencing.”

 Instead of the 4 different reactions, the automated DNA sequencing carried out in the single tube.
 Which means on a gel the DNA runs in a single lane.

-The four different coloured peaks are generated due to the four different fluorescent labelled primers.
+The four different coloured peaks are generated.

 The capillary electrophoresis used to separate DNA molecules on the basis of the size, it can even separate a single basepair change.
-The chromatogram generated through the C.E is sent the output as a fluorescent peak.
+The chromatogram generated through the C.E sent the output as a fluorescent peak.

 The advanced semi-automated Sanger sequencing method is more accurate, reliable and faster than the traditional method.